MicrochipTech/unicens-linux-daemon/cfg/README.md

 **5.4) Defining a Network Socket**

-The Network socket describes the resources allocated on the network´s streaming channel.
+The Network socket describes the resources allocated on the networkÂ´s streaming channel.
 As mentioned earlier, in every connection (SyncConnection, AVPConnection), there must be exactly one Network socket defined, either as input or as output.
 Following two attributes are mandatory to define a valid Network socket `<NetworkSocket>`:
  - Bandwidth=".."